Tracy’s Reign of Terror: True Story of Narcissism, Bullying, Domestic Violence and Child Abuse

 Part 6: I finally find my Frodo–who moves in

-In those days, Richard called when he said he would.
+In those days, Richard called when he said he would, except once–and that time, he apologized and explained later.
+(This all changed in 2008.)
 He led me into Orthodoxy, where I found my spiritual home, and that’s mostly what we talked about, as I had lots of questions.
 He seemed like a cool person.
 But he lived far away.

 One morning during Divine Liturgy, in a fit of loneliness, I prayed that God would please send me a friend.
 Just a short time later–within a few months, I believe–Richard e-mailed me that he needed a new place to live, and I suggested my hometown.
 He hadn’t expected that, and was surprised to find how promising my hometown would be.

 This was early fall 2007.
 His wife and children were thousands of miles away with her parents while he cleared out their house, from which they’d been evicted.
 He had no job, and hated the area.
 He had no hope and nowhere to go.

 He was grateful to me because he actually felt happy now, hopeful.
 He checked out the links I sent him about my city, then later in person, and loved the town.

 He asked to stay with us for a few days while looking for a job; he began calling at least once a day, talking my ear off so much that my ear actually began ringing.
 I already felt bonded with him, that we had a close friendship, even though we never met, because he was the only person (besides my priest and Jeff) to whom I told all the details when my family was shaken up during Lent 2007.